Scripps Research Graduate Program

 The student body is currently ~300 and is mentored by more than 200 scientific faculty, including Nobel Laureates Kurt Wuthrich and Karl Barry Sharpless, and more than 500 post-doctoral fellows.
-Philip E. Dawson is the current dean and Katja Lamia and Damon Page are the current associate deans.
+Keary M. Engle is the current dean and Katja Lamia and Laura Solt are the current associate deans.

 In addition to its own doctoral program, TSRI's Graduate Program offers Skaggs-Oxford Scholarships jointly with the University of Oxford.

 TSRI’s Graduate Program has been accredited by the Western Association of Schools and Colleges (WASC) Senior College and University Commission since 1993.